DevOps-Gilde/Hackathon_PP_ModelDrivenApp_CstPages_Doc/03_ImplementWizardStep1Part1.md

   Click on the context menu (...) of the container control in the tree view.
 There you find the option `Move up` to move it as shown below:
   <br><img src="./images/wiz_layout_reorder.png" /><br>
+  You can also use `Ctrl+]` and `Ctrl+[` on keyboard layouts that don't need ALT for the brackets.
+[Other shortcuts can be found here](https://learn.microsoft.com/en-us/power-apps/maker/canvas-apps/keyboard-shortcuts)

 * Adjust properties